 One more thing – according to some scientists, cancerous cells grow twice as fast as normal cells do due to human exposure to radiation from cell phone and other electronic devices such as laptops and televisions with LED screens.
-The main purpose of this exploratory essay example template is to determine if using mobile phones can lead to increased risk of developing cancer and to reveal any other potential threats.
+The main purpose of this essay is to determine if using mobile phones can lead to increased risk of developing cancer and to reveal any other potential threats.

 To start with, let’s try to answer a common question that is “What is a cell phone?”
 A cell phone is based on electromagnetic technology as well as other electronic devices such as laptops or televisions with LED screens.
 It uses radio waves to communicate between mobile phones and cellular networks via land-lines, thus making it possible for people to stay in touch even when they are not at home or office.
 Nowadays, more advanced technologies have been developed providing better wireless services than ever before.
 All this thanks to the development of the Internet which has definitely helped increase the popularity of mobile phones around the world.

-As far as the second part of this exploratory essay example template is concerned, we should remember that EMAS rating has not been introduced yet thus many scientists believe that using mobile phones can be harmful to our health.
 Considering all risks related to cell phone radiation, I highly recommend wearing a headset or earbuds instead of holding your mobile in hands for long periods of time.
 In addition, you should always:

 - Keep the phone away from your head when talking on it;